syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 In summary, you have:
 - Created a container image containing:
     - A template file to be injected with per-instance details (`jenkins-instance.yaml`)
-    - A shell script to retrieve the per-instance details from the user's request, and inject them into the template (`execute-pipeline.sh`)
+    - A shell script to retrieve the per-instance details from the user's request, and inject them into the template (`execute-pipeline`)
     - A command set to the shell script
 - Created a set of directories(`input`/`output`) and sample user request(`input/object.yaml`)
 - Executed the pipeline image locally as a test